 Equipment for body and feet:

-Down jacket + down trousers (or down overalls)
+- Down jacket + down trousers (or down suit/overall)

 - Gore-tex jacket with wide hood

 - Gore-tex trousers (better semi-overalls/bibs)

 - Fleece Jacket "Polartec - 100" - 2 items